 Lithium built-in 2100 mAh battery has a rather unexpected capacity for such tiny body.
 Anyhow, it's enough for up to 120 hours of continuous work.
 It comes with an HDMI cable and a couple of adapters to connect it to different devices.
 A tripod is included to mount and adjust the projector's angle.
 Protection bag is also supplied to keep it safe and sound.

 The main feature, however, is the size.
 Yeah, all of the mobile projectors are pretty compact, but this one is a champ.
 The manufacturer claims that it's one of the smallest projectors in the world.
 And it’s not too far from the truth.
 At 0.28 lbs, you can carry it around in a pocket or a bag almost without noticing it.
 And it doesn't matter, if you have a planned or sudden need to make a presentation at work or to show photos to a family, just take it out, plug a phone in and you are on a roll.

 More Products to Consider

-With Wireless Presenter Pen by Doosl, your business presentations will always go smoothly.
-Draw audience's attention to necessary topics with a built-in laser pointer, and never again get distracted by going to a keyboard to switch the slides - now this can be done with the assistance of this pen.
+With a wireless presenter pen, your business presentations will always go smoothly.
+Draw audience's attention to necessary topics with a built-in laser pointer, and never again get distracted by going to a keyboard to switch the slides, do it with a pen.